LINCHENYU2030S/C-C-notes/C_Basics.md

 - difference: signed can represent both positive and negative and zero values while unsigned can only represent nonnegative values, thus their range is different.
 - Negative representation in Signed Integer: Take complement and plus one.
 - Note: If you assign a 10-based value to a variable, you are assigning the binary that is taken complement and plus one.
 But if you assign a 8-based or 16-based value to a variable in C, then you are assigning the equivalent binary to that variable(without taking complement and plus one, because assumed to be complement number),
+- Note: if one do +,-,/,* with unsigned int and signed int, final result will be unsigned int.

 #### Type conversion:
 - In order to make sure that there will not be any data loss, we normally convert a smaller in size data type to a bigger one(or at least same size).
 For example, converting from char to int, from int to double, from int to float etc. If we do the other way around, some data may loss, for example: